Jeffrey’s Gleason Score 7 Prostate Cancer Story

 So it’s always important not to get too excited about one PSA.
-Really more important, the trend, and especially if there’s a sudden change in that trend that’s not proportionate to the normal rise that we see as all men age.
+Really more important [is] the trend, especially if there’s a sudden change in that trend that’s not proportionate to the normal rise that we see as all men age.

 The Patient Story: Perfect.
 Thank you, Dr. Weight.
-So Jeff, I want to go back to you now.
-You know, we’ve come up to this point.
+Jeff, I want to go back to you now.
+We’ve come up to this point.
 You meet Dr. Weight.
-You go through more tests and scans and then you get the news.
+You go through more tests and scans, and then you get the news.
 What do you remember about the diagnosis from that day?

 Recalling the moment of diagnosis

-Jeffrey P.: Well, I’m because I’m a big user of the MyChart, and so once the results were out on MyChart I saw them and I began to Google certain words and the results out there are malignant this and that.
+Jeffrey P.: Because I’m a big user of the MyChart, and so once the results were out on MyChart, I saw them and began to Google certain words, and the results out there are malignant this and that.

 Okay, so that’s what this word means.
 So this is what I’m looking forward to.
-So when Dr. Weight came into the room, he had the results in his hand, I already had an inkling what he was getting ready to tell me.
+When Dr. Weight came into the room, he had the results in his hand, and I already had an inkling what he was getting ready to tell me.

-So when he told me he showed the results, I wasn’t shocked.
+So when he showed the results, I wasn’t shocked.
 I guess I was shocked.
 But then again, I wasn’t because I’d seen the results in the MyChart record.
 So when he told me, I was numb for a second.
-And then he began to go through the recommendations of fixing it, what have you.
+Then he began to go through the recommendations of fixing it, what have you.